 About the Project

-Lynchburg Water Resources is currently working on a preliminary design for sewer improvements in your neighborhood.
+Lynchburg Water Resources is currently working on a design for sewer improvements in your neighborhood.
 These improvements may provide the opportunity for residents to connect to the City of Lynchburg’s sanitary sewer system in the future, along with improvements to the stormwater and water systems.

 In the next months, you may see surveyors in your neighborhood working to gather information in preparation for preliminary design of these utility improvements.
 Surveyors will be conducting a location survey to gather design information.